Skip to content

 +10 / 0 / βˆ’10 dB scale Indicator β€” β€” Reference labels on the left and right edges of the slider area showing the slider range.

-No settings from this applet are persisted in AetherSDR's local configuration.
-All values are stored in and retrieved from the radio.
+No band slider values from this applet are persisted in AetherSDR's local configuration; all slider values are stored in and retrieved from the radio.
+The RX/TX view selection is stored locally so the applet reopens on your last-used path.

 Tips